 Agency partners (like Mudbath) can sometimes enter a 'support' agreement, where we can devote a number of hours per month to site changes and optimisations sent through on an ad-hoc or batched basis.
 Beware though, not every web development agency offers this service, and you may pay a premium for any change requests.

 5. Have a clear brief before you start out

-Don’t lose site of your original goal in the project management process.
-A good website developer will remind you of your original objectives and USP throughout the project to help avoid scope creep and give you the best chance of successfully completing your project.
+Don’t lose sight of your original goal in the project management process.
+A good website developer will remind you of your original objectives and USP throughout the project to help avoid scope creep, and to give you the best chance of successfully completing your project.